Yma Sumac Biography (Wikipedia)

-Yma Súmac (September 13, 1922 – November 1, 2008) was a Peruvian soprano.
+Yma Sumac (September 13, 1922 or September 10, 1923 – November 1, 2008), also called Yma Súmac, was a Peruvian-American soprano.
 In the 1950s, she was one of the most famous proponents of exotica music.

-In 1954, classical composer Virgil Thomson described her voice as "very low and warm, very high and birdlike", noting that her range "is very close to five octaves, but is in no way inhuman or outlandish in sound".
+In 1954, classical composer Virgil Thomson described Sumac's voice as "very low and warm, very high and birdlike", noting that her range "is very close to five octaves, but is in no way inhuman or outlandish in sound".
 In 2012, audio recording restoration expert John H. Haley favorably compared Súmac's tone to opera singers Isabella Colbran, Maria Malibran and Pauline Viardot.
 He described Súmac's voice as not having the "bright penetrating peal of a true coloratura soprano", but having in its place "an alluring sweet darkness ... virtually unique in our time".